 - Wear loose cotton clothes to avoid irritating inflamed, itchy skin.

+Chronic itch is a common problem that may be a symptom of an underlaying skin disorder.
 While itching isn’t usually a cause for medical concern, consult with your doctor immediately if it is body-wide, starts suddenly without explanation, persists for over 4 days, is severe, does not improve with self-care, has turned into scarring or an infection, and/or is accompanied by fatigue, weight loss, or fever; as it may indicate thyroid, kidney, and liver disease, or even cancer.